 Creation of a regional doctoral program in Mathematics in Central America and Dominican Republic (CA-8), oriented to develop basic and applied research through an intra-regional process broadly participatory and collaborative, and with the support, guidance and advice of the ICTP and its branch in Mesoamerica, MCTP.

 Context:

-In the Central American region and the Dominican Republic (CA-8) the number of scientists holding a Ph.D. in Mathematics is far from reaching a critical mass.
+In the (CA-8) region the number of scientists holding a Ph.D. in Mathematics (and other Basic Sciences) is far from reaching a critical mass.
 Existing doctoral programs are oriented to teaching of mathematics and not to research.
-A similar situation exists for other Basic Sciences: Physics, Chemistry and Biology.